BBhattacharyya1729/vqe-gate-families/README.md

 Code example for the paper "Using optimal control to guide neural-network interpolation of continuously-parameterized gates"

-All code is for synthesizing RZ gate with X,Y control.
+All code is for synthesizing + transfer learning RZ gate with X,Y control.
 Code for other examples is available upon request.